The process of map making has changed hugely in the last 50 years and many original skills are now obsolete.

 The staple piece of equipment for any cartographer, available with a variety of different nib sizes, these are ink pens giving a precise line.
 The finer the nib, the more frequently it became blocked and had to be stripped down to its component parts and flushed with water.
 The more stubborn blockage had to be dealt with in a small vibrating bowl to loosen the dried ink.
 Any decent cartographer will have a series of finger ‘tattoos’ where they have broken the skin with a nib.

-So, the good old days – messy, dark and fraught with hazards.
+So, the good old days of map making – messy, dark and fraught with hazards.
 Certainly very different to the clean, bright offices full of screens that we have today.